rocrisp/kubetruth/readme.md

   serviceAccountName: kubetruth-install
 ````

-1. Use this command to change scc from restricted-v2 to anyuid
+1. Use this command to add anyuid to scc

 ````
 oc adm policy add-scc-to-user anyuid -z kubetruth-install